AdobeDocs/experience-manager-cloud-service.zh-Hant/help/forms/aem-forms-cloud-service-architecture.md

 This process is commonly referred to as cloud-first development. [!DNL AEM Forms] as a Cloud Service also provides an SDK to support rapid development before the pending code and configuration changes are attempted in the cloud.
 Some interfaces that were previously part of the AEM QuickStart are no longer available to the users of the AEM as a Cloud Service environment.
 For instance, the Web Console where OSGI bundles and their associated configuration are managed.
 The CRXDE Lite content repository browser becomes only accessible on non-production environment types.
 A subset of the Web Console functionalities that developers require, especially when it comes to diagnostics and status purposes, is made available via a new developer console.
 Also, one of the most common requirements for developers is quick access to the log files of the various environments.
 With [!DNL AEM Cloud Service], the log files of the different nodes in the Author, Publish are made available via the Cloud Manager, either in the form of files that can be downloaded or via APIs for tailing the logs.
 Due to the clear separation of code and content, developers can leverage a particular process for updating content as part of a deployment.
 The typical use cases for mutable content are:
-* Standard “default” content that is part of the customer project (e.g. folders, templates, workflows...)
+* Standard “default” content that is part of the customer project (for example, folders, templates, workflows...)
 * Search index definitions
 * ACLs and permissions
 * Service users and user groups